I bounced out of bed the next morning with the wild ferocity of an over-sugared 8-year-old. BIRTHDAY! At last!

 “One more one more!” was the near unanimous chorus from the eight of us.
 Their parents were also circling, but at that they started saying their goodbyes to each other.
 Adults.
 Always needing to take the long way with things.

 Lyra served.
 The ball went up and over, and another one of the nameless boys on their side bounced it back.
 They had learned from us, and were no longer all desperately sprinting after the ball.
 I felt a little proud of that, being able to teach and show kids how to do things.
 Maybe I’d take a [Teacher] class?
-The ball was going a bit far – it’d be out of bounds if that sort of thing mattered to kids – but Quintus ran after it anyways, hitting it back towards us.
+The ball was going a bit far – it’d be out of bounds if that sort of thing mattered to kids – but Quintus ran after it anyway, hitting it back towards us.
 Lyra was firmly standing her ground, and Pentus had been running after the ball anyways, hitting it back up and over, directly to the nameless girl.
 The rest of their team clustered around her anyways.
 She effortlessly hit it back (She was so good, did she already have a [Volleyball Player] class or something!?), and it went straight to Lyra.
 She reached out awkwardly, and hit it towards me.

 I watched it slowly spiral up and to the side lazily.
 Everyone else was on the other side of the field.
 I ran for it, trying to get it.
 I could dive for it.
 I’d get it, they were out of position on the other side of the net.
 We’d win, glory and fame for us forever.
 It’d ruin my shirt.